Skip to main content

 • 7 -- Read-only variable.

-The data part consists of a list of parameters belonging to any classes.
+This is the response to the Generic configuration get.
+The data part consists of a list of parameters belonging to any parameter classes.
 The multi-frame format can be used.
 Note that for some parameters, the size is variable.
 So it is advised to avoid requesting too many parameters at a time.

 Parameter entry